Websockets

 Overview

-This node should be used before calling the Connect To WebSocket function, or the event may not fire.
+This delegate should be bound before calling the Connect To WebSocket function, or the event may not fire correctly.

 Inputs